 Notes & Tips:

 - For this recipe, I rolled my pasta sheets to .30 mm thick, which is #6 on a KitchenAid.
 This is very thin and a little tricky to work with if you don’t have experience.
 Rolling the dough .40 mm thick (#5 on a KitchenAid) is easier and perfectly fine.
-Note: your total ravioli yield will be less if using the #5 setting.
+Your total ravioli yield will be less if using the #5 setting.

 Ingredients